GabrielCanalli/Rede-200-Maquinas/README.md

 * **Servidores Dedicados:** DHCP, DNS, NTP, Backup, Câmeras, Web, FTP e E-mail.
 * **Periféricos:** 5 Impressoras de rede.

-## 🔒 Security Restriction
-Following the project requirements, a strict isolation rule was implemented:
-> **Rule:** The Administrative network is isolated from the Academic network.
-Traffic originating from the ADM network is not allowed to access Academic hosts, ensuring the integrity of sensitive data.

 ---
 ### 👤 Autor / Author
 **Gabriel Canalli**